-If you want to check that Unity correctly mapped your model’s bones to the Avatar, or if Unity failed to create the Avatar for your model, you can click the Configure … button on the RigA skeletal hierarchy of joints for a mesh.
+If Unity failed to create the Avatar for your model, you must click the Configure … button on the RigA skeletal hierarchy of joints for a mesh.
 More info

-See in Glossary tab to enter the Avatar configuration mode.
+See in Glossary tab to open the Avatar window and fix your Avatar.